David-OConnor/stm32-hal/README.md

 ## Errata

 - SAI, SDIO, ethernet unimplemented
-- DMA only implemented for USART and SPI, ADC, and only on F3, L4, G0, and G4
+- DMA only implemented on F3, L4, G0, and G4
-- The DMA 2 peripheral is unimplemented
+- The DMA2 peripheral is unimplemented
+- DMA circular buffers unimplemented
 - Only bxCAN is implemented - the fdCAN used on newer families is unimplemented
 - USB is missing for some families
 - USART synchronous mode, and auto-baud-rate detection unimplemented